Dr Chia-Ho Hua

 The research projects that Prof Vozenin has developed with her team primarily aim to discover innovative tools to protect normal tissue and enhance tumor control.
 Her significant accomplishment has been the development of a groundbreaking radiation therapy technique called FLASH-Radiotherapy, which offers to reduce normal tissue toxicity and eradicate tumors in various organs, including the brain, lungs, and skin.
 She has successfully tested this new approach of RT on multiple species, including mice, zebrafish, mini-pigs, and cats.
 Her efforts have primarily focused on exploring the distinct biological reactions triggered by FLASH exposure on normal tissue and tumors, and recently, we found that FLASH could overcome radiation resistance.
 A crucial aspect of her work involves ensuring the advancement of FLASH-RT into safe and meaningful clinical trials for human cancer patients.

-Madan Rehani
+Dr Madan Rehani

 Professor & Program Director